iamPranavPatnaik/TrashTrek/README.md

 ## Versions

-I've included several versions of the project to detail my progress on it and to pull back the curtains on how this was made.
+Located in the A_Star folder, I've included several versions of the project to detail my progress on it and to pull back the curtains on how this was made.

 - **AStar_Grid:** Showcases the skeleton hidden under the textures.
 - **AStar_Blank:** Same as AStar_Grid, but without the grid.